gasduster99/primaryConcerns/README.md

 polls in these states.
 Since I do not have such polls, I opted to leave them out of the forecast entirely.
 Further I have left out the 2nd Districts of Nebraska and Maine.
 In total, this analysis leaves 61 electoral college votes unaccounted for.
-I figure it is less misleading to obviously exclude them from the analysis then to make a poorly informed guess about their outcome.
+I figure it is less misleading to obviously exclude them from the analysis than to make a poorly informed guess about their outcome.